 Traveling with a baby is perhaps one of the most stressful experiences a new parent goes through.
 From figuring out what you really need, to lugging a car seat around with you, parents who bring their little one along know it isn’t easy.
 Gone are the days of fitting a vacation’s worth of items into one carry-on suitcase, because now your baby might need a whole bag to themselves.
-If you’re getting ready to embark on your first trip with an extra little passenger, here’s some to help you learn to travel with a baby, and make that flight as smooth as possible.
+If you’re getting ready to embark on your first trip with an extra little passenger, here’s some parenting tips to help you learn to travel with a baby, and make that flight as smooth as possible.

 Make a baby travel checklist